salvipeter/quadfit/notes.md

-1. If, in the previous step, an approximate C0 approach was taken, the boundary control points of adjacent quads should be unified by taken the mean of their position.
+1. If, in the previous step, an approximate C0 approach was taken, the boundary control points of adjacent quads should be unified by taking the mean of their position.
 (At inner vertices, we already know the correct positions.)